Zagitta/rrocker/Approach.md

 Dealing with tty, ptty, terminals and what not is entirely out of scope and as such any program output will be streamed as the raw bytes written to the stdout and stderr pipes.
 Furthermore the output will be chunked on newlines and any lines longer than max gRPC packet size will be truncated.

+Resource limits will be implemented using separate cgroups for each

 Isolation will be hardcoded to fully isolate each scheduled task from other tasks and the host system.
-That means a seperate PID, Mount, User and Network namespace for each task with no way to connect them.
+That means a separate PID, Mount, User and Network namespace for each task with no way to connect them.
-There'll be no network devices attached to any tasks.
+There will be no network devices attached to any tasks.

 Mounting is also considered out of scope and as such each task will be chrooted to a RW root that's a copy of a base image that's removed upon exit of the task.

-I'll make no attempt at Linux backwards compatability and the minimum kernel version will be 5.0+.
+I'll make no attempt at Linux backwards compatibility and the minimum kernel version will be 5.0+.

 Tasks will inherit the UID/GID of the daemon and internally be mapped as root.